-TechSpunk gives you the full guide of static vs. rotating proxies with their difference and uses.
+TechSpunk gives you the complete guide of static vs rotating proxies with their difference and uses.

-A proxy server acts as an intermediary between your computer and your target website.
+A proxy server is an intermediary between your computer and your target website.
 It redirects traffic and assigns you (your device) a new IP address.

-If you want to download Wii U ROMs for Cemu, then you can use rotating proxies for download.
+If you want to download Wii U ROMs for Cemu, you can use rotating proxies.

-Static proxies, also known as static IP proxies, assign a single or sticky IP address that the user subsequently uses for as long as possible or until it gets blocked or blacklisted.
+Static proxies, also known as static IP proxies, assign a single or sticky IP address that the user subsequently uses for as long as possible or until it gets blocked or blocked.

 Usually, static proxies have high speed and good bandwidth.
-However, various websites can easily detect static proxies, so you will have to use them to avoid IP bans.
+However, various websites can easily detect static proxies, so you must use them to avoid IP bans.

-Of course, static proxies have great use cases where you can use them.
+Of course, static proxies have significant use cases where you can use them.
 After reading our how-to block websites on Google Chrome, you can block any website.

 Uses of Static Proxies